 He knows all too well how to strike.
 Perfected it at some point over the past week.
 It's not the deranged droves that'll take me down nor the threat of losing power that I gained too easily in the first place.
 It's cracking into my self-control.

 Just as quickly as my eyes glanced down, they go up and stay up, focusing on the smattering of girls scurrying past.
 A bespectacled Hufflepuff nearly trips on the invisibility cloak.
 She swoons onto a friend's shoulder, her batty grin leering inches away.

 "I've brought my bucket list along.
 Let's do number five first."

 "Watch Albus play single-player strip poker?"
 Her friend squeals, dancing on her lavender flats.
 "Then number twenty three!"

 "Is that one still legal in this country?"

 Albus shifts almost imperceptibly, not even a sliver closer, but it abruptly fractures my focus.
 Then he does it again—could he just stand still?
 Stop breathing?
 Existing?
-My now-regrettably brilliant observation skills are working hard at feeling every piece of him fit against the curve of my arm.
+My now-regrettably brilliant observation skills are working hard at feeling every piece of him against my body.